ryu10/a2pitest/Readme.md

 ![VSCode remote](a2pitest_demo.png)

-Clone this repo, `a2pitest`, on a Raspberry Pi (3A+ or 3B+ recommended) which is connected to the [Apple II Pi](https://github.com/dschmenk/apple2pi).
+Clone this repo, `a2pitest`, on a Raspberry Pi (3A+ or 3B+ recommended) which is connected to an [Apple II Pi](https://github.com/dschmenk/apple2pi).
 By setting up [VSCode Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) on the Raspbery Pi, you can develop Apple II software in Basic, C and Assembly language, on your desktop of modern OS computers (Win/Mac/Linux).
 C and Assembler programs are built with [cc65-toolchain-example](https://github.com/fo-fo/cc65-toolchain-example.git).

 ## Prerequisites